 Publicly reported measures of healthcare quality includes the Hospital Safety Score Grades which award a letter grade representing performance for 30 evidence-based measures of patient safety.
 An “A” represents the best Hospital Safety Score, followed in order by “B,” “C,” “D,” and “F.” In the fall of 2014, Piedmont’s Hospital Safety Score Grade for its five hospitals included four “C’s” and a “D.” This demonstrated a need to change its approach to quality improvement and ensure proper resources were allocated and aligned with the value chain, enabling it to efficiently conduct surveillance activities, perform analysis, and facilitate sustained outcomes improvement.

 To increase capacity for performing more value-added work, Piedmont leveraged its analytics platform to automate surveillance activities and monitor the effectiveness of quality improvement efforts.
-These tools helped Piedmont redesign its quality improvement efforts, resulting in a:
+These tools helped Piedmont redesign its quality improvement efforts.

 Quality improvement (QI), the systematic and continuous actions that lead to improving services and health status, is critical to effective healthcare delivery, and reducing unintended variability in care.1,2 Successful QI programs include four key principles: QI work as systems and processes, priority placed on the patient, an emphasis on being part of the team, and a focus on using data for improvement.2